WEST SYSTEM: Tips from the Professionals (teak strips)

 Preparing teak strips for bonding

-Here’s a tip for preparing a teak plank for a small-scale project such as a cockpit table.
+Here’s a tip for preparing a teak plank for a small-scale project such as a cockpit table, using teak and epoxy.
 It could work just as well on a complete deck.
 Mark at Aquamarine Ltd uses it whenever he wants to bond teak to a substrate rather than physically attach it with screws.

 Mark uses WEST SYSTEM® Epoxy widely.
 He works on all types of boat projects, from budget weekenders (pictured) to superyachts.
 He is based on the UK’s central South Coast.

 These are Mark’s tips for ensuring the oily nature of teak does not allow it to release prematurely from a bond.

 You need to remove as much of the surface oil as possible.
 Use WEST SYSTEM 850 Cleaning Solvent and a clean cloth to purge the oil and any other contaminants from the surface.
 Allow the solvent to flash off – completely evaporate – until the wood is bone dry.
 The solvent is very effective but quite heady.
 Ensure you wear a mask and gloves and have good ventilation.

 Mix up some WEST SYSTEM 105 Epoxy Resin with 205 Fast Hardener at the correct ratio (5:1).
 Roll it into the teak and make sure you push it right into the fibres of the wood.
 Teak is a close-grained timber, so doesn’t readily soak up coatings.

 Cut a piece of WEST SYSTEM 774-1 Peel Ply.
 This woven, nylon cloth is cost effective and disposable.
 The red lines act as a useful guide, especially when cutting strips for planking.